sammy-tri/drake-jaco-driver/README.md

 This repository contains the application code used to communicate with the Kinova Jaco arm from Drake.
-It currently supports communicating with a single arm via USB.
+It currently supports communicating with an arm via USB.

 ## Building the driver